codewarriorsdevs/estecon/README.md

 `git commit -a -m "feat: login form validation implemented."`

-### 2. Use English for Documentation
+### 2. Use English for Documentation, Issues and PRs

-English is the standard language for all documentation in Estecon.
+English is the standard language for all documentation, issues and PRs in Estecon.
 This includes:

 - Code comments
 - Readme files